AtMostafa/good-coding-practices/workshop/pep8.org.md

 Use one leading underscore only for non-public methods and instance variables.

-To avoid name clashes with subclasses, use two leading underscores to invoke Python’s name mangling rules.

 ### Constants

 Constants are usually defined on a module level and written in `UPPER_CASE_WITH_UNDERSCORES`.